ome/ome-contributing/RegisterUsage.rst

      and download the packages.

-   - to test the staging registry application, download the merge clients from :jenkinsjob:`OMERO-DEV-merge-build` or :jenkinsjob:`BIOFORMATS-DEV-merge-build`.
+   - to test the staging registry application, download the merge clients from :mergecijob:`OMERO-build` or :mergecijob:`BIOFORMATS-build`.
-     The CI :jenkinsjob:`OMERO-DEV-merge-deploy` server should also be configured to point the staging registry.
+     The CI :mergecijob:`OMERO-server` server should also be configured to point the staging registry.

 #.
 Test the various clients: